-In the fourth quarter of 2007, the compensation committee of the board of directors approved the grant of performance stock options to certain senior level executives.
+The Company has traditionally granted time-vested options.
+However, the Company has made several performance based grants over the last four years.
+The following is a summary of the terms of the two most significant grants of performance awards.
+The compensation committee of the board of directors approved the grant of performance stock options to certain senior level executives in the fourth quarter of 2007 under the 2006 Stock Incentive Plan.
 Vesting for the options is performance based, with the options vesting in two installments if the Company's earnings per share equal or exceed the two established performance levels, measured in terms of diluted earnings per share.
-Fifty percent of the options will vest upon earnings per share meeting or exceeding the first performance level and fifty percent of the options will vest upon earnings per share meeting or exceeding the second performance level.
-If the performance levels have not been met on or prior to the 2nd business day following the filing of the Company's Annual Report on Form 10-K for the year ended December 31, 2012, then any unvested options shall terminate at such time.
-As of December 31, 2009, fifty percent of the performance levels were met, which resulted in compensation expense of \$3.8 million.
+Fifty percent of the options vest upon earnings per share meeting or exceeding the first performance level and fifty percent of the options vest upon earnings per share meeting or exceeding the second performance level.
+As of December 31, 2010, both of the performance levels were met for these performance stock options, which resulted in cumulative compensation expense of \$8.3 million.